autonome/peek/README.md

 Core blockers
 - [ ] built-in feature loading from origin not file
-- [ ] combine settings and background in built-in features
+- [ ] combine settings and background in built-in features?

 Daily driver blockers
 - [x] debug vs profile(s) for app dir
-- [ ] actually load/unload features when enabled/disabled
 - [ ] actually load/unload peeks when enabled/disabled
 - [ ] actually load/unload slides when enabled/disabled
+- [ ] actually load/unload scripts when enabled/disabled
 - [ ] fix ESC not working right
 - [ ] fix ESC not working in web content
 - [ ] make it so start feature can be unset